Democracy or Else:

 Pre-Order Your Copy Now

-Since Jon, Jon, and Tommy are occasionally overachievers they signed a limited number of copies available exclusively at Bookshop.org.
-Get ready for more exciting updates and secure your pre-order from Amazon, Barnes & Noble, Target, Books-A-Million, or wherever you get your books!
+Since Jon, Jon, and Tommy are occasionally overachievers they recorded an audiobook version on Democracy or Else for you to listen on the go!
+Get ready for more exciting updates and secure your audiobook or hardcopy pre-order now from Audible, Kobo, Apple, Amazon, Barnes & Noble, Target, Books-A-Million, or wherever you get your books!

 “We started Pod Save America and Crooked Media to give people an outlet for their anger, to find ways to help and find humor and joy in the fight.
 This book has a lot of what we’ve learned from the smartest organizers and least annoying politicians, plus jokes everyone will love without exception.”